Bug Syncronicity

 Why does this matter?

 The Apache issue is fairly innocuous; they made an implementation decision to trust the browser not to be stupid.
-However, in combination with the Safari bug, it’s a problem; I think it essentially creates a race condition across the network.
+However, in combination with the Safari bug, it essentially creates a race condition.

 Is that a common case?
-Probably not (although I tripped across it doing exactly that), but it’s likely there are other side effects of this frankly bizarre behaviour that aren’t apparent now.
+You’d think not, but I tripped across it doing exactly that, and it’s likely there are other side effects of this frankly bizarre behaviour that aren’t apparent now.

 When I saw this, my eyes nearly fell out of their sockets, and I was sure I was doing something wrong, but tcpflow doesn’t lie.
 That said, it’s hard to reproduce the Apache behaviour, and I’d like to see independent confirmation of both problems.